5 promotional pricing strategies for increasing sales

 Bundling

-The promotional pricing strategy of bundling involves packaging complementary products and selling them at a reduced price.
+The bundling promotional pricing example involves packaging complementary products and selling them at a reduced price.
 Enter cross-selling and another shot at raising AOV.

 Customers benefit in other ways aside from cost savings.
 Bundling can:

-- Introduce products they may not have considered or are unwilling to pay full price for
+- Introduce products they may not have considered or are unwilling to pay the regular price

 - Provide convenience with an all-in-one solution